Young Ukrainian refugees perform with Orchestra from Homeland

 AI

-A group of young living in the called it “insane”, to perform with the of .
+group of young Ukrainians living in the UK called it “insane”, perform with the National Philharmonic Orchestra of Ukraine.

-The concert held on Tuesday at Symphony Hall was aimed at sharing culture and music across the .
+The concert held Tuesday at was aimed at sharing and music across the West Midlands.

 Nik, a musician, said that he was “first-time” performing at the concert.
 He felt more excited than worried before the concert.

-The Ukrainian refugees are members of a music collective called , which was established in January to use music as a tool to help children cope with trauma and identity.
+The Ukrainian refugees are members of a music collective called Vinochok, which was established in January to use music as a tool to help children cope with trauma and identity.

-Birmingham for Ukraine’s support team said that playing music would help to retain culture.
+Birmingham for Ukraine’ support said that playing music would help to retain culture.

 As the concert began, many welcomed the musicians onto the stage including